Trusted WordPress tutorials, when you need them most.

 All in One SEO settings example

-Similarly, if you are running an online store using WooCommerce, then you’ll notice that it also has its own blocks.
+Similarly, if you run an online store using WooCommerce, then you’ll notice that it also has its own blocks.

 These blocks allow you to add your products to any of your WordPress posts and pages.